MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 This article describes how to install the Microsoft Defender for Identity sensor, including a standalone sensor.
 The default recommendation is to use the UI.
 However:

-- **When installing the sensor on Windows Server Core, or to deploy the sensor via a software deployment system**, follow the steps for [silent installation](#defender-for-identity-sensor-silent-installation) instead.
+- **When you're installing the sensor on Windows Server Core, or to deploy the sensor via a software deployment system**, follow the steps for [silent installation](#defender-for-identity-sensor-silent-installation) instead.

 - **If you're using a proxy**, we recommend that you install the sensor and configure your proxy together [from the command line](#run-a-silent-installation-with-a-proxy-configuration).
 If you need to update your proxy settings later on, use PowerShell or the CLI.
 For more information, see [Configure endpoint proxy and internet connectivity settings](configure-proxy.md).

 ## Prerequisites